brownfrosamurai/HiMama-Logsheet-/README.md

 - Initialized an express server on Node.js runtime environment.

-- I employed the MVC architectural design pattern in implementing these requirements placing emphasis on the models, views, and the controllers(routes).
+- MVC architectural design pattern in implementing requirements and placing emphasis on the models, views, and the controllers(routes).

 - Handlebars templating engine to render views.

 - Integrate google API's through "passport.js" to simplify the onboarding process for new and returnning users of the application.

-- POSTMAN to test the initial enpoints which where created to serve web views.
+- POSTMAN to test enpoints.

 ## Schema Design
  This application makes use of two models: